keboola/blog/_drafts/how-to-accelerate-your-business-growth-using-data-analytics.md

 * Survey customers at multiple touchpoints during their customer journey (pre-purchase, post-purchase, etc.).
 * Create a customer-facing feature development roadmap, where your customers can vote on the features that they want to be released first.

-_Keboola automates the NLP machine learning behind text-review categorization.
+_Pro tip: Keboola automates the NLP machine learning behind text-review categorization.
 This gives you more time to obtain insights into your product development._

 ## 4) Know your customer